usepolvo/yatl-core/README.md

 # YATL Core

-🦑 YATL (Yet Another Tentacle Language) is an innovative, octopus-themed markup language designed for defining and managing state machines.
+🦑 YATL (Yet Another Tentacle Language) is an innovative, octopus-themed markup language designed for defining and managing state machines and workflows.
 This repository contains the core specification and test suite for YATL.

+## Current Version: 1.2

+YATL 1.2 introduces exciting new features, including a trigger system for initiating workflows.

+### New in YATL 1.2

+- **Trigger System**: Define how workflows are initiated using HTTP, Webhook, Schedule, or Cloud Event triggers.
+- **Enhanced Context**: Actions now have access to trigger-specific data.
+- **Improved Task States**: Simplified state definitions for common tasks.

 ## Repository Structure

 - `specification/`: Contains the YATL language specification
+  - `yatl-spec.md`: The main specification file
+  - `versions/`: Contains the YATL language spec versions
+    - `yatl-spec-v1.0.md`: Original YATL 1.0 specification
+    - `yatl-spec-v1.2.md`: Changelog for YATL 1.2
+- `examples/`: Example YATL workflows
 - `test-suite/`: Houses the YATL test cases and expected outcomes
 - `docs/`: Additional documentation including contribution guidelines

 ## Getting Started

-To get started with YATL, please refer to the [specification](specification/yatl-spec.md).
+To get started with YATL, please refer to the [latest specification](specification/yatl-spec.md).

 ## Development Setup